Twisted Standard Model in noncommutative geometry I: the field content: Minimal twist of the Standard Model

 \subsection{Grading and real structure}

-The operators $\Gamma$ in \eqref{eq:14} and $J$ in \eqref{eq:20} are the grading and the real structure for the twisted spectral triple, in the sense defined in \cite{buckley,Lett.}.
+The operators $\Gamma$ in \eqref{eq:14} and $J$ in \eqref{eq:20} are the grading and the real structure for the twisted spectral triple, in the sense defined in \cite{buckley,Lett.} (the rule of signs defining the $KO$-dimension is not affected by the twist; that $\Gamma$ commutes with the representation \eqref{eq:defQM} follows from the latter being diagonal but on the $\alpha$ and $I$ indices, where $\Gamma$ is (block)-diagonal).
 In particular, as in the non twisted case, the real structure implements an action of the opposite algebra $\A^\circ$ on $\HH$, that commutes with the one of $\A$.
-This follows from the general construction of the twisting by grading, yet it is useful for the following to check it explicitly.
-Let us begin by writing down the representation of the opposite algebra. \begin{proposition} For $a\in\A$ as in \eqref{eq:27}, one has (for $\M$ of dimension $4$)
+To check this, let us first write down the representation of the opposite algebra. \begin{proposition} For $a\in\A$ as in \eqref{eq:27}, one has (for $\M$ of dimension $4$)

 \end{proposition} \begin{proof} From \eqref{eq:20} and \eqref{eq:2bis} one has

 Since $J^{-1}= -J$ by \eqref{eq:105}, using the representation \eqref{eq:27} of $a$ one obtains (omitting $\I_{16}$)

 In addition, $\J$ commutes with the grading $\gamma_\M$ (see \eqref{eq:103}), so it is of the form